The theory of F-rational signature: Introduction

-where $R$ is assumed Cohen-Macaulay with canonical module $\omega_R$.
+where $R$ is assumed Cohen-Macaulay with a canonical module $\omega_R$.
 Once again, when $R$ is Gorenstein, it is clear that $\dsig(R)$ and $\fsig(R)$ coincide.
-Sannai shows (relying heavily upon \cite{HochsterYao}) that $\dsig(R) > 0$ if and only if $R$ is F-rational.
-Moreover, $\dsig(R)$ is shown to detect regularity and be compatible with localization as well, satisfying in total the analogues of properties (\ref{fregularity}),(\ref{regularity}), and (\ref{localization}) above.
-However, it is unclear if the limit defining the dual F-signature exists.
+Sannai shows further (relying heavily upon \cite{HochsterYao}) that $\dsig(R) > 0$ if and only if $R$ is F-rational.
+Moreover, $\dsig(R)$ is known to detect regularity and to be compatible with localization as well, satisfying in total the analogues of properties (\ref{fregularity}), (\ref{regularity}), and (\ref{localization}) above.
+However, outside of a small number of examples (\emph{cf.} \cite{Nakajima, HashimotoDual}), it has remained open whether the limit defining the dual F-signature exists.
 Not only is this problematic when attempting to compute or estimate $\dsig(R)$, it is also at the heart of the difficulty in attempting to show that the dual F-signature defines a lower semicontinuous function on $\Spec(R)$.
 Thus, in short, we are left to wonder if the dual F-signature indeed satisfies the analogue of properties (\ref{existence}) and (\ref{semic}).

-The main goal of this paper is to investigate modifications of the definition of F-rational signature in order to satisfy the aforementioned properties.
-The first of these we call here the relative F-rational signature and denote by $\csig(R)$:

-where the infimum is taken over all systems of parameters $\ul{x}$ and ideals $I$ properly containing $\langle \ul{x} \rangle$.
-We show that this modified invariant behaves nicer than the original in that it satisfies the first four of the five core properties of F-signature listed above: \begin{enumerate} \item $\csig(R)$ exists as a limit. \item $\csig(R) \geq 0$, and $\csig(R) > 0$ if and only if $R$ is F-rational (Corollary~\ref{F-rationality}). \item $\csig(R) \leq 1$, and $\csig(R) = 1$ if and only if $R$ is regular (Proposition~\ref{singularity}). \item $\csig(R) \leq \csig(R_\mf p)$ for every prime $\mf p$ (Proposition~\ref{relative localizes}). \end{enumerate} In addition to these properties, we show an appropriate deformation inequality $\csig(R) \geq \csig(R/fR)$.
-This will allow us to recover \cite[Theorem~4.2(h)]{HochsterHuneke2}) and verify that F-rationality deforms (Corollary~\ref{F-rationality deforms}).
-The relative F-rational signature also behaves well under flat maps (Corollary~\ref{flat map}).

-We also attempt to prove that the relative F-rational signature is lower semicontinuous, but in order for the proof to work a further modification is necessary for non-geometric points (\textit{i.e.}, when the residue field is not algebraically closed).
-This further modification makes use of the (Grothendieck) trace of Frobenius, which gives rise to a Cartier structure on the canonical module in the sense of Blickle \cite{Blickle}.
-For that reason, we call the new invariant the Cartier signature and denote it by $\Wsig(R)$ in reference to the trace map.
-In Theorem~\ref{thm comparison}, we show a string of inequalities relates all of the invariants together

-These inequalities together with properties of $\csig(R)$ and $\dsig(R)$ imply that $\Wsig(R)$, in fact, satisfies all of the five core properties.
-In particular, it follows that the set $\{\mf p \mid \Wsig(R_\mf p) > 0\}$ is the F-rational locus of $R$ and is open, so we recover a result of V\'elez \cite[Theorem~1.11]{Velez}.
+Note also that we will see in Example~\ref{different} that $\rsig(R)$ can be strictly larger than $\csig(R)$.